KABIL8/KABIL8/README.md

 Hi there
-My self S.KABIL and my project is about TODO LIST.
+My self S.KABIL and my project is about SRS DOCUMENT FOR TODO LIST.
 Here is a brief discription about our project.To-Do List project is an application specially built to keep track of errands or tasks that need to be done.
 This application will be like a